gerda-meleschkin/slowlab/README.md

 <br>

 ## Future development opportunities
-- Experiment Cooking with the oven & measure the temperature inside & outside of the oven at the same time.
+- cooking experiment with the oven & measure the temperature inside & outside of the oven at the same time.
-- Iterate on the design to generate the maximum heat
+- Instagramm Slow Lab

-*You can find more low-tech experiments on our Instagram account (@slowlab.bcn) and soon on our website.*
+- Website Slow Lab

 <br>